 Finding Just the Right Touch in a Touchless World

-Nancy Walter, Senior Strategy & Implementation Manager & Amy Perifanos, Vice President, Strategy & Implementation, Gongos, Inc.
+By Nancy Walter, Senior Strategy & Implementation Manager & Amy Perifanos, VP, Strategy & Implementation, Gongos, Inc.

 In a few short months, we’ve moved from being a society where touch was a valued currency to welcome people into our sphere and get jobs done, to one that is functionally touchless.
 Today we need to get the same jobs done, while protecting people from a voracious virus.
 With technological advancements and the need to innovate and progress while providing safety, we’re heading toward living a touchless life.